alvco/Founding_Fathers_AI/README.md

 - **Proposes a systematic framework** (GIS search) for understanding LLM optimization
 - **Demonstrates empirically** that structuring a multi-agent pipeline according to GIS-search criteria improves reasoning quality
 - **Provides a production-grade implementation** showing best practices in multi-agent system design
-- **Bridges theory and practice** by connecting computational search-based interpretations to practical architecture
+- **Bridges theory and practice** by connecting computational search-based interpretations to practical architectures

 ---